 When teeth are missing, your mouth can shift and even cause your face to look older.
 Implants are a great way to replace your missing teeth and, if properly maintained, can last a lifetime!

 An implant is a new tooth made of metal and porcelain that looks just like your natural tooth.
-It’s composed of two main parts: One is the titanium implant body that takes the place of the missing root, and the second part is the tooth-colored crown that is cemented on top of the implant.
-With periodontal treatment, you can smile confidently knowing that no one will ever suspect you have a replacement tooth.
+It’s composed of two main parts: One is the titanium implant body that takes the place of the missing root, and the other is the tooth-colored crown cemented on top of the implant.
+With periodontal treatment, you can smile confidently, knowing that no one will ever suspect you have a replacement tooth.

 In addition to tooth replacement, implants may be used to anchor dentures, especially lower dentures that tend to shift when you talk or chew.
-For patients with removable partial dentures, implants can replace missing teeth so that you have a more natural looking smile.
+For patients with removable partial dentures, implants can replace missing teeth so you have a more natural-looking smile.